xcoan/buttonreporter/README.md

-# CrimeReport
+# ButtonReport
-A dummy API/node server for reporting crimes.
+A dummy API/node server for `POST`ing reports to a node/mongo server from a Raspberry Pi breadboard.

 ## Sub-Directories
-* `ReportServer` - Node/Express app for posting crimes from the pi
+* `ReportServer` - Node/Express app for posting reports from the pi
 * `rPI` - Code for the raspberry pi box prototype